fun things to do with kids in czech republic - family travel

 Cesky Krumlov – Cesky Krumlov is a charming old town, situated on the Vltava River.
 Spend time exploring the winding cobblestone streets in the old town.
 Climb up the colorfully painted castle tower (Zamecka vez), for a great view.
 This town is a gem!

 Telc – Telc is a beautifully preserved 16th century town, with ornate facades, pale yellow and pink colored houses, bridges, moats and towers.
-Kids chase around the column in the long rectangular square at the center of town, and for snacks, enjoy crepes willed with jam, strawberries or chocolate.
+Kids can chase around the column in the long rectangular square at the center of town, and for snacks, enjoy crepes willed with jam, strawberries or chocolate.

 kids books czech republic